 The life cycle assessment of EV batteries is already significantly influenced during the design and manufacturing phase.
-The production of conventional

-LIBs requires the energy and environmentally intensive extraction of a large number of critical raw materials such as lithium, cobalt and nickel.
-In addition, the production of these batteries generates greenhouse gas emissions of 40 - 350 kg CO2 per kWh of battery capacity.
-It is therefore crucial to ensure that EV batteries are used as long as possible in order to spread these environmental impacts over a long period of use.
-A low battery weight also plays a decisive role.
+The production of conventional LIBs requires the energy and environmentally intensive extraction of a large number of critical raw materials such as lithium, cobalt and nickel.
+In addition, the production of these batteries generates greenhouse gas emissions of 40 - 350 kg CO2 per kWh of battery capacity.5 It is therefore crucial to ensure that EV batteries are used as long as possible in order to spread these environmental impacts over a long period of use.
 Relevant aspects for the resource-efficient ecodesign of EV batteries are therefore the environmentally friendly use of raw materials, a long service life and good reparability, reusability and recyclability.